 Joints typically become infected via hematogenous infection, but infection can also be caused by extension of a bone infection, trauma, or direct infection during joint surgery.
 Prosthetic joints Prosthetic Joint Infectious Arthritis Prosthetic joints are at risk of acute and chronic infection, which can cause sepsis, morbidity, or mortality.
 Patients often have a history of a recent fall.
 Symptoms include joint pain, swelling... read more are particularly prone to infection.
 Staphylococcal infection of a prosthetic joint in the months after implantation is usually acquired during surgery, whereas infections occurring more than 12 months after surgery are likely due to hematogenous spread.
 However, infections still may be secondary to organisms that were inadvertently introduced at the time of implantation and remained dormant and then became clinically evident several months later.

 Staphylococcal toxic shock syndrome

 Staphylococcal toxic shock syndrome Staphylococcal toxic shock Toxic shock syndrome is caused by staphylococcal or streptococcal exotoxins.
-Manifestations include high fever, hypotension, diffuse erythematous rash, and multiple organ dysfunction, which... read more may result from use of vaginal tampons or complicate any type of S. aureus infection (eg, postoperative wound infection, infection of a burn, skin infection).
+Manifestations include high fever, hypotension, diffuse erythematous rash, and multiple organ dysfunction, which... read more may result from use of vaginal tampons or other devices or complicate any type of S. aureus infection (eg, postoperative wound infection, infection of a burn, skin infection).
 Although most cases have been due to methicillin-susceptible S. aureus (MSSA), cases due to MRSA are becoming more frequent.